 Time of Day Makes a Difference: Additionally, studies have shown that for certain disciplines, the time of day students study those subjects makes a difference.
 An Air Force Academy study provided compelling evidence that students learn math and science better at certain times of the day than another.
 Since we cannot have all of our math and science courses at the same time of day, rotating them makes good sense.

 Longer Class Periods Provide Opportunities for Varied Learning: The length of class periods has been an often-debated issue and a tremendous variety of options exist for study.
 ISM argues that class lengths of less than 40 minutes are too ineffective to be considered “learning days."
 Beyond that, what works best in each institution often depends upon philosophy and perspective.
-We have chosen to have each course meet five times in a 7-day cycle, with two of the periods being greater in length than the others.
+We have chosen to have each course meet five times in a 7-day cycle, with all periods meeting for the same length of time, fifty-five minutes.
 This permits continuity of contact while at the same time providing opportunities for more varied pedagogical techniques that work well in longer periods.

-Incorporating Non-Teaching Time: One of the most important features of the new schedule is incorporating non-teaching time into its structure.
-Currently about one-third of Cathedral’s school days are special schedules with shortened classes.
-The reasons for these schedules (e.g., masses, assemblies, testing) are important and the new schedule will include these events without needing to shorten class periods.
-Additionally, more time will be available for counties/advisories, affective education, class meetings, special seminars or guest speakers, club meetings, class meetings, in-depth study, collaboration, and unstructured time.
+Incorporating Non-Teaching Time: One of the most important features of our schedule is incorporating non-teaching time into the structure.
+Currently, about one-third of Cathedral’s school days are special schedules with shortened classes.
+The reasons for these schedules (i.e., masses, assemblies, testing, etc.) are important and the new schedule will include these events without needing to shorten class periods.
+Additionally, more time will be available for our county meetings, effective education, class meetings, special seminars or guest speakers, club meetings, class meetings, in-depth study, collaboration, and unstructured time.

-The academic schedule for 2016-2017 is comprised of eight course sections, permitting students to take the same courses and resources that are available to them now.
-Over a seven-day cycle, classes will meet five times, for three 50-minute periods and two 80-minute periods.
-(Since passing time is included in these periods, it is fine to think of these as 45 and 75-minute periods if you like.)
+The academic schedule is comprised of eight course sections, permitting students to take the same courses and resources that were available to them previously.
+Over a seven-day cycle, classes will meet five times, for fifty-five minutes each.

-The sequence will be the same for all courses as the semester progresses, that is, 50-80-50-x-50-80-x, even if the starting points are different.
 Seven of the eight course periods will rotate throughout the days of the cycle.
-The first period (which we are momentarily calling Alpha) will not rotate and will occur at the beginning of each day for programmatic reasons.
+The first period, known as Alpha Period, will not rotate and will occur at the beginning of each Day 1, Day 3, Day 4, Day 6, and Day 7 for programmatic reasons.
 Lunch will occur at some point during the longest block in the middle of the day.
-The use of the FLEX blocks is “flexible” right now for masses, assemblies, advisories, and other activities.
+The use of the FLEX blocks is “flexible” for masses, assemblies, county meetings, and other activities.